 - Wholesale medications ($3 vs $30)

-- No copays for unlimited visits
+- No copays for routine visits

 Starting January 2026: HSA tax benefits kick in, saving you another $40-80/month if you can contribute to an HSA, potentially making DPC + Bronze CHEAPER than Silver alone.